 Cookies and similar technologies:

-- These “cookies” and other similar technologies like pixels, web beacons (also known as “clear GIFs”) and local storage may be used to collect information about how you use the Services and provide features to you.
+- These “cookies” and other similar technologies like pixels, web beacons (also known as “clear GIFs”), and local storage may be used to collect information about how you use the Services and provide features to you.

-- Information provided by these cookies are essential to help us provide the Services in a manner that is adapted to each user’s specific needs.
-We believe that such means are fair, lawful, and proportional to the legitimate interest and needs of our business, and that our methodology fairly addresses each user’s legitimate rights and expectations in view of the context and purpose for the collection and use of the information collected.
+- Information provided by these cookies is essential to help us provide the Services in a manner that is adapted to each user’s specific needs.
+We believe that such means are fair, lawful, and proportional to the legitimate interest and needs of our business and that our methodology fairly addresses each user’s legitimate rights and expectations in view of the context and purpose for the collection and use of the information collected.

 Mobile Device Unique Identifier

 - When you use a mobile device to connect to our Services or Website via a service provider that uniquely identifies your mobile device, we may use this unique identifier to offer you extended services and/or functionality.
 Certain Services may require the collection of your mobile phone number.
-We may associate that mobile phone number with the mobile device unique identifier.
+We may associate that mobile phone number with the mobile device’s unique identifier.